-There are two downsides to using steel enclosures.
+There are only two minor downsides to using steel enclosures.

 First, it is not recommended to operate the generator inside a solid enclosure for long periods of time as these usually don’t provide enough ventilation to let the fumes and especially the heat escape.
 This can cause the generator to overheat quickly and damage the unit.

-You might need to make a few adjustments to such storage shed to make it sufficiently ventilated and fully functional for a portable generator.
+This means you might need to make a few adjustments to such a storage shed to make it sufficiently ventilated and fully functional for a portable generator.